department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery/research-plan-cc-discovery.md

-# Research Plan for VAOS Community Care Discovery, October 2020 [DRAFT]
+# Research Plan for VAOS Community Care Discovery, October 2020

 *Problem:* As a veteran, I would like the VAOS app to automatically find community care providers closest to my residential address and auto populate the providers I've selected into the VAOS provider fields so I don't have to manually enter or copy-paste this information.